Massive MIMO-NOMA Systems Secrecy in the Presence of Active Eavesdroppers: Transmission phase for the RP and IBP strategy

 \subsection{Downlink Data Transmission Phase}

-For the preorder design, in massive MIMO systems, linear precoding is nearly optimal \cite{Rusek2013scaling}; we use here one such scheme, matched filter precoding.
+For the precoding design, in massive MIMO systems, linear precoding is nearly optimal \cite{Rusek2013scaling}; we use here one such scheme, matched filter precoding.
 We use different precoding vectors for each user in a cluster, based on their estimated channels.
 The $l$-th BS multiplies the intended data for user $m$ in the $i$-th cluster of the $l$-th cell by $ \hat{\mathbf{h}}_{llmi} $.
-We assume that users in $i$-th cluster of $k$-th cell, $i \lbrace 1,...,I\rbrace$, $k \mathbb{N}$, are ordered based on descending $S_m=r_{kkmi}^{-2\alpha}/ \sum_{l\neq k}^{}r_{lkmi}^{-2\alpha}$ ($m\in\lbrace 0,1\rbrace$) values.
-We remark that ordering method results in larger intra-cell interference in comparison with ordering the users only based on their distance to serving BSs.

-Throughout this paper, in each cluster, we term a user \textit{central} if it has $\max(S_0, S_1)$, not necessarily the closest to the serving BS.
-The other user is termed, simply, the \textit{second} user.
-In equations, $m=0$ denotes the central user and $m=1$ denotes the second user.
-NOMA allows the central user to decode the signal of the second user, cancel it from the received signal, and then decode its own signal.
-The second user decodes its own signal by treating the central user's signal as noise.
+In the rest of the paper, $m=0$ denotes the central user and $m=1$ denotes the second user.
 The power coefficient allocated to user $m$ for downlink transmission is $a_m$; thus, $a_0+a_1=1 $.
-NOMA mandates that; more power must be allocated to the second user, i.e., $ a_0<a_1 $.
 BS allocates power $P_da_m$ to user $m$.
-The transmitted power is normalized by $2M$ (number of users in each cluster multiplied by the number of BS antennas). $s_{lmi}$ is the data the $l$-th BS sends to user $m$ in the $i$-th cluster of the $l$-th cell, with $\parallel s_{lmi} \parallel=1$. $w_d$ is scalar additive white Gaussian noise with variance $\sigma^2_n$. $\mathbf{x}^{M\times 1}_l$ the signal transmitted by the $l$-th BS is:

-Now, we derive the received signal at an arbitrary legitimate user. $\mathbf{h}_l$ is the channel coefficient and $r_l$ is distance between the user and the $l$-th BS.
-The received signal at the legitimate user is:
+The transmitted power is normalized by $2M$ (the number of users in each cluster multiplied by the number of BS antennas). $s_{lmi}$ is the data the $l$-th BS sends to user $m$ in the $i$-th cluster of the $l$-th cell, with $\parallel s_{lmi} \parallel=1$. $w_d$ is scalar additive white Gaussian noise with variance $\sigma^2_n$. $\mathbf{x}^{M\times 1}_l$ the signal transmitted by the $l$-th BS is \footnote{$l$ represents the number of cells in our system.}: \\ \textit{1) Received signal at the legitimate user:} Now, we derive the received signal at an arbitrary legitimate user. $\mathbf{h}_l$ is the channel coefficient and $r_l$ is distance between the user and the $l$-th BS.
+The received signal at the legitimate user is \footnote{When using stochastic geometry to analyze multicell systems, a common assumption is that the number of BSs (cells) is infinite, as per \cite{elahe, Kusalad2018ratemassivnoma, Network-LevelIntegratedSensingandCommunication, StochasticGeometryBasedModelingandAnalysisofMassive, Stochasticgeometricmodelingandinterferenceanalysis, ImpactofArtificialNoiseonCellularNetworksAStochasticGeometryApproach}.}: